Maidan Nezalezhnosti: Location

 Independence Square is one of three squares located along Khreshchatyk, close to the northeastern end of the street.
 It is situated close to European Square, which is the terminal end of Khreshchatyk.
 Besides Khreshchatyk, which splits the square in half, several other streets lead to the square.
-These include Architect Horodecki Street, Institute Street, Michael Street, Kosciol Street, Minor Zhytomyr Street, Sophia Street, Taras Shevchenko Lane, and Boris Hrinchenko Street.
+These include Arkhitektora Horodetskoho, Instytutska, Mykhailivska, Kostiolna, Mala Zhytomyrska, Sofiyska and Borysa Hrinchenka streets, as well as Tarasa Shevchenka Lane.

 The square itself is a multi-level location.
 At ground level is the intersection of Khreshchatyk, which splits Institute Street (vulytsia Instytutska), and Michael Street (vulytsia Mykhailivska).
 Underneath the square, the Obolonsko–Teremkivska line of the Kyiv Metro stretches across with its station Maidan Nezalezhnosti located underground.
 Also the "Hlobus" mall is situated underneath the square.